pydio/pydio-doc-admin-guide/1_quick_start/5_adding_collaboration_tools/01_only_office.md

 ### JWT Token Error

-After upgrading OnlyOffice to version >= 7.2, you may encounter a problem with the security token:
+After upgrading ONLYOFFICE to version >= 7.2, you may encounter a problem with the security token:
 when trying to open a document, you see an error popup with a _Json WebToken Error_ or similar.

 A quick-and-dirty solution for this is to disable JWT securisation of the connection.
 To do so:

-- edit the OnlyOffice configuration file that can be found at:
+- edit the ONLYOFFICE configuration file that can be found at:

 `/etc/onlyoffice/documentserver/local.json`